 You could also attempt to install certain products yourself to keep costs low.
-The igloohome Smart Keybox is a great example.
+The igloohome Keybox is a great example.
 Shackle it on a doorknob or mount it on the wall, you won't need hefty installation costs just for making key handovers a simpler task.

 3. Do your research well

 Home automation usually involves a network protocol.
 The protocol is the technology that controls your home.
 Think of it as the language smart devices use to communicate with one another.
 Choosing which 'language' is important because of the compatibilities, and of course, each comes with its pros & cons.